paulVer777/ToDo_Application/README.md

-ToDo_Application is a simple app that can help You remember things you planned to do.
+ToDo_Application is a simple app that can help users remember things they planned to do.
 Main funcionalities are add and delete tasks.
-To start using application You have to log in to Your google acount.
+To start using application you have to log in to your google acount.
 To launch application click on the link above.

 All data is saving in firebase database.